 When you segment your list, you have the ability to be more specific in your message, which means you have the ability to have a more efficient conversation, greatly reducing wasted effort.

-Without Customer Relationship Management software (CRM), segmentation can get pretty complicated and very time consuming, which is why many small businesses don’t do it.
+Without a CRM platform like Keap, segmentation can get pretty complicated and very time consuming, which is why many small businesses don’t do it.

 Many businesses that have a CRM actually underutilize its potential.
 We’ve found that CRMs are often only used to manage a contact database.
 It’s fine to do that, but you are missing out on the big advantage by not going further and segmenting your list.